casl0x/todolist/README.md

-# DoItNow 📝
+# TodoApp 📝

 ## About the Project :
-DoItNow is a application to lists all the things you have to do.
+TodoApp is a application to lists all the things you have to do.

 ![DoItNow Todo App](src/img/preview.png)